Judge schedules hearing on whether to release report on Wynn

 - Will Amazon's HQ2 sink Seattle's housing market?

+Wynn resigned as chief executive and chairman in February, weeks after sexual misconduct claims were made against him.
+He denies the allegations.

+Gambling regulators in Massachusetts began their probe to determine whether his company is suitable to hold a gambling license for a $2 billion casino and hotel due to open near Boston next year.

-Wynn’s name has been removed from the company’s Massachusetts casino, now called Encore Boston Harbor.
+Wynn’s name has been removed from the project.
+It is now called Encore Boston Harbor.

+Attorneys for the commonwealth and the commission argue that a Nevada judge lacks jurisdiction to decide if regulators in Massachusetts are properly exercising oversight.

+Protracted legal arguments, they said in a court filing last Friday, “will almost certainly result in a delay in opening the gaming establishment, in turn delaying 4,500 full-time job opportunities, and depriving (Massachusetts) of millions of dollars in tax revenue every month.”